-Lower Back Workouts you can do in the gym and practice at home
+Lower back workouts you can practice at home

 In Part 1 of our series on lower back workouts for lower back pain relief, we reviewed some of the causes and effects of lower back pain, and highlighted an exercise we utilize at Rock Solid Fitness to combat this problem, using the Nautilus Low Back Machine.

 But what if you don’t have a Nautilus low back machine, or any other back machine?
-There are still some very effective exercises and techniques you can use to strengthen not only your low back muscles, but your entire midsection.
+There are still some very effective exercises and techniques you can use in your lower back workouts at home to strengthen not only your low back muscles, but your entire midsection.
 By doing so, you can effectively create an “internal back brace”, which will not only serve to relieve current back pain, and also reduce the risk of injuring your back in the future.

 At Rock Solid, we use our Dynamic Lumbar Stabilization Program (DLSP) for this purpose.

 What the heck is a dynamic lumbar stabilization program?

 The key concept that makes dynamic lumbar stabilization effective is the principle of bracing.